Design and Technology

 Learning how to cook is a crucial life skill that will enable pupils to feed themselves and others affordable now and later in life.
 Pupils learn to apply the principles of nutrition and learn how to cook.
 They are taught to the basic principles of a healthy and varied diet to prepare dishes and to understand where food comes from.

-Year 7: Investigate Dairy Foods, vegetables, other cultures dishes, self- sufficiency and ICT in food technology.
+Pupils investigate dairy foods, vegetables, other cultures dishes, self- sufficiency and ICT in food technology.

-Year 8: They learn about staple foods, seasonal food, food around the world and how to use small electrical equipment.
+Pupils learn about staple foods, seasonal food, food around the world and how to use small electrical equipment.

 Key Stage 4